janithl/janithl.github.io/.content/refactor-blues.md

 actually want to achieve.
 What users _want_ to do with the system and what the system _currently does_ might be misaligned, so porting the thing with warts and all into a shiny new shell might not make sense.
-Use that misalignment, make it a chance to drive a wedge between the client and his software and...
+Use that misalignment, make it a chance to drive a wedge between the client and his software, and...

 **Try to get the stakeholders onboard.** Try to make a point about how the shittiness of the current system is costing them customers and money.
 Businesses